-6. FINANCIAL REVIEW 2018/19
+6. FINANCIAL REVIEW 2020/21

-- 6.1 The net revenue expenditure in 2018/19 was £534,910 being £3,770 more than the latest budget of £531,140.
-Net revenue expenditure is defined as net expenditure on unrestricted funds excluding depreciation and is met by a contribution from Folkestone & Hythe District Council. - 6.2 The net revenue expenditure supported the objectives of the Charity by financing the maintenance of charitable open spaces, the provision of sports facilities at East Cliff and the management of the Coastal Park. - 6.3 The net expenditure of the Charity was financed by Folkestone & Hythe District Council.
+- 6.1 The charity made an operating loss of £31,000 in 2020/21, largely due to a reduction in investment income resulting from the delayed refurbishment of the beach chalets which completed in late 2020/21. - 6.2 The net revenue expenditure in 2020/21 was £528,600 being £27,340 less than the latest budget of £555,940.
+Net revenue expenditure is defined as net expenditure on unrestricted funds excluding depreciation and is met by a contribution from Folkestone & Hythe District Council, as it is the Intention for the charity to achieve a breakeven position each year.
+See Note 7 for the analysis of net income.

+- 6.3 The net revenue expenditure supported the objectives of the Charity by financing the maintenance of charitable open spaces, the provision of sports facilities at East Cliff and the management of the Coastal Park. - 6.4 The net expenditure of the Charity was financed by Folkestone & Hythe District Council.

-6.4 Reserves Policy
+6.5 Reserves Policy